Docusaurus Vecto Search

 If you would like to modify the current Vecto Search plugin, here are the steps:

-- In a different directory, create a new Docusaurus website (ensure you're using version 2.4.3 or newer).You can also use an existing Docusaurus project, but ensure it's a recent version.
+In a different directory, create a new Docusaurus v3 website or use an existing one:

-- Move into the Docusaurus project directory and install its dependencies:
+Move into the Docusaurus project directory and link the plugin:

 yarn build